mitdbg/datascienceclass/spring_2022/lab_1/README.md

 #### 3. Joining

-You can start to do more interesting things when you "join" data from multiple data sources together. ``data/ratings.csv`` contains the ratings of each title.
+You can start to do more interesting things when you "join" data from multiple data sources together.
+The file ``data/ratings.csv`` contains the ratings of each title.

 In addition to doing aggregations like we did for the titles data, we can also filter on conditions.
 Let's say we wanted to list the movies with a rating > 9 having at least 100 votes.